Many people worry about discomfort or pain after a wisdom tooth extraction, but are they right to be concerned?

 While the surgical process itself remains comfortable for the patient, it’s only natural that they may feel some degree of discomfort.
 But is pain normal?
 And, more importantly… how bad should it be?

-Pain After Wisdom Tooth Extraction Is Normal!
+Pain After Wisdom Tooth Procedure Is Normal!

 If you think about it, wisdom teeth removal is a surgical procedure and with all the best will in the world, the gum tissue and bone that housed your wisdom tooth are likely to be pulled around.
 So at the very least, the extraction area is likely to be tender.